 Camera or cellphone

-When packing for a trekking tour to Machu Picchu, be sure to pack thin, breathable clothes.
-The weather in this region can be quite warm, so you'll want to be able to layer up or down as needed.
+Clothes for Hiking Its When packing for a trekking tour to Machu Picchu, be sure to pack lightweight yet breathable clothing.
+As temperatures can get quite warm in this region, being able to layer up or down as necessary is key.